 - The person who opens the bottle is the person responsible for pouring the shots until the bottle is empty, if not for the entire evening.
 Rules vary.

-- Vodka drinking is a multiple step process: pour shots, hoist glasses, give toast, sniff traditional black (rye) bread, exhale vigorously, consume vodka, and consume “standard” chaser (defined below).
+- Vodka drinking is a multiple-step process: pour shots, hoist glasses, give toast, sniff traditional black (rye) bread, exhale vigorously, consume vodka, and consume “standard” chaser (defined below).

 - It is forbidden to chase the first shot.

 - Subsequent shots are chased by fruit juice or a bite of salty food.
-Acceptable chasers include: fruit juice, pickles, dried fish, dill, and parsley.
+Acceptable chasers include fruit juice, pickles, dried fish, dill, and parsley.
 Pineapple and apple juice are the preferred juices as they are the best at covering up the taste of vodka (per Sergei).
 If there are no “standard” chasers available, the next best thing is to smell a woman’s hair or your armpit.
 That’s not a joke.

 - Each shot glass must physically clank every other glass after the toast is given.

-- When consuming alcohol, never consume a lower percentage alcohol after having consumed an alcohol with a higher percentage.
+- When consuming alcohol, never consume a lower percentage of alcohol after having consumed alcohol with a higher percentage.
 Doing so will cause a hangover and hangovers are frowned upon.
 For example, if you start with beer, you can switch to wine and then to vodka but if you start with vodka you cannot switch to wine or beer as they have a lower alcohol percentage than vodka.
 This is opposite to the American advice of “Liquor before beer, you’re in the clear.
 Beer before liquor and you’ve never been sicker.”

 - Always eat when drinking.
 No excuses.

 - If you don’t have any vodka, drink sparkling water the following day to cure a hangover.